Horizontal and Vertical Boarding

 - Shy students may find it hard to speak up in fear of being embarrassed by their peers.

 Vertical Boarding is when a boarding house caters for students from different year groups.

 - Older students support younger students and can become friends and mentors.

 - Younger students can learn from older students.

 - Boarding staff can closely monitor how a student develops academically and personally throughout their years in the house.

 - It can restrict the number of friends a student can have from their own year group.

 - The boarding house needs facilities to cater for a variety of ages.

-Many schools do a mix of both Horizontal and Vertical Boarding, offering horizontal for younger boarders (for example, in the Prep years - ages 8 to 13) and again for Sixth Form (ages 16-18).
+Many schools have a mix of both Horizontal and Vertical Boarding, offering horizontal for younger boarders (for example, in the Prep years – ages 8 to 13) and again for Sixth Form (ages 16-18).
 And then they switch to Vertical Boarding from ages 13-16.

 For more advice on which boarding style and school will best suit your child, talk to our Admissions team who will discuss all the pros and cons.